In 2022, tuition for full-time students at Stevens Institute of Technology was $56,424 a year.

-Stevens Institute of Technology is a private, nonprofit institution, so it has the same tuition for residents of New Jersey as it does for residents from other states.
+Stevens Institute of Technology is a private, nonprofit institution, so it has the same tuition for residents of New Jersey as it does for students who live in other states.

-Stevens Institute of Technology has the same tuition for international students as for those from out of state.
+Stevens has the same tuition for international students as for those from out of state.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at Stevens Institute of Technology is $16,600 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Room and board at Stevens costs $17,080 a year.
+This includes the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Students who do not live on-campus but still want to use the dining facilities can choose to be on a meal plan.
+The cost of a mean plan, or board-only, is $9,680.

 |Total Estimated Costs|